-Not working anymore in Yambo 4.5
+Not working anymore in Yambo 4.5 but works in Yambo 5.x

 For molecules and also for molecular solids, the G0W0 approach often gives poor results.
 The main reason of this failure is the DFT starting point.
 In fact local or semi-local exchange correlation functionals give a too small gap compared with the experimental one, and a single shot GW is not able to correct this error.
 In order to overcome this problem a possible solution is to use as starting point an exchange correlation functional that contains the exchange as the PBE0, B3LYP, M062X etc.. or to perform a self-consistent GW.